-I came across this term recently, and sounds like something I’ve encountered before.
-This article from Bill Inmon (aptly titled ‘Three Types of Data Models’) suggests a Global Data Model is one which can be used to reflect commonality between organisations, so it is a very, very high level model indeed.
+I came across this term recently, which is I’ve encountered before, but not a term I use often.
+This article from Bill Inmon (aptly titled ‘Three Types of Data Models’) suggests a Global Data Model is one which can be used to reflect commonality between organisations, so it is a very, very high level data model.

-So what is it?
-‘Global Data Model’ is a synonym for ‘Conceptual Data Model‘ (CDM), perhaps a specific reference to a CDM the highest level, given a Conceptual Data Model is a high-level description of a business’s informational needs.
+So what is it exactly?
+A ‘Global Data Model’ is a synonym for a ‘Conceptual Data Model‘ (CDM), perhaps a specific reference to a CDM at the highest possible level, given Conceptual Data Models are a high-level description of a business’s informational needs.

 Full Title: “Basic Principles and Guidelines on the Right to a Remedy and Reparation for Victims of Gross Violations of International Human Rights Law